-For the remainder of the Development Area, while Aboriginal Objects were located within the Development Area, it is the view of the Consultant that these Objects are evidence of a background scatter of archaeological materials as would be expected given the original environment and history of Aboriginal occupation of the region.
+For the remainder of the Development Area, it is the view of the Consultant that any Aboriginal Objects to be located there are likely to be evidence of a background scatter of archaeological materials as would be expected given the original environment and history of Aboriginal occupation of the region.
 The extent of disturbance as a result of European land uses has significantly diminished the scientific value of these Objects and also reduced the potential for intact subsurface deposits to remain within the Development Area.

 Aboriginal Heritage Impact Permits (AHIPs) will be required for any works that may impact on the recorded Aboriginal sites identified during this assessment.
-Owing to the Statements of Significance above, it is reasonable to assume that such permits would be highly likely to be granted by the OEH.
-It is also relevant that two sites (GGO5 and GGO6) are within a powerline easement, where future development is unlikely in the short to medium term.
+Owing to the Statements of Significance above, and the location of these sites in their broader landscape context, it is unlikely that such permits would be granted by the OEH without further investigative works and community involvement.
+However, the proposed future land use plans should be able to appropriately accommodate the Aboriginal cultural heritage of the Development Area through sound planning at the development application stage.